Soul Stirring: 2018 & 2019: four- and five-year-old seasons

 Soul Stirring remained in training as a four-year-old in 2018.
 She began her campaign by running unplaced behind Miss Panthere in the Hanshin Himba Stakes over 1600 metres on 7 April and then came home seventh to Jour Polaire in the Victoria Mile over the same distance at Tokyo on 13 May.
 The Queen Stakes over 1800 metres at Sapporo on 29 July saw Soul Stirring earn her first prize money of the year as she finished third to Deirdre and Frontier Queen.
 She returned after the summer break for the Fuchu Himba at Tokyo on 13 October but ran poorly and finished tenth of the thirteen runners behind Deirdre.

 On her first and only run as a five-year-old Soul Stirring ran unplaced behind Normcore in the Victoria Mile on 12 May.

+2020: six-year-old season

+Soul Stirring came back for this season at the Nakayama Kinen with Hiroshi Kitamura at the reign again.
+She was the sixth favorite out of nine horses.
+When the race started, he ran in second place and chasing the leading horse, Maltese Apogee.
+He was overtaken by the winner in the straight, but held on to the front group and finished in third place.

+Her next race would be the Nikkei Sho which would eventually being her last career race.
+In this race, she was closed to attain the lead at the third corner but lost the pace and fallen behind to 13th-place in the end.
+After the race, she would be retired from racing, terminated from the registry and assigned to be a broodmare at Shadai Farm in Chitose, Hokkaido.

+Racing form

+Soul Stirring won five races and placed in third place thrice out of 16 starts.
+This data is available in JBIS and netkeiba.